Overcoming health anxiety

 These problems – which are known in cognitive therapy as 'safety behaviours' – are things you need to stop doing if you are to deal with your health anxiety and get back to living a normal life.
 For example, it's perfectly natural to seek reassurance from people close to us wen we worry we might be ill.
 The problem is that this reassurance only makes us feel better for a short time; the more we seek it, the more it prolongs our anxiety, because it doesn't actually solve the problem.

 The good news is that cognitive behaviour therapy (CBT) is proven to be extremely effective for health anxiety.
-If you would like some help call me on 07766 704210, email email@example.com or use the contact form to get in touch.
+If you would like to book a session with me please call 07766 704210 or email email@example.com